Chart Color Schemes

 The educational profile of Grovedale - Mount Duneed exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 27.9% of residents aged 15+, surpassing the Rest of Vic average of 21.7%.
+The area's educational profile is notable regionally, with university qualification rates of 27.9% among residents aged 15+, exceeding the Rest of Vic average of 21.7%.
 Bachelor degrees are most prevalent at 18.8%, followed by postgraduate qualifications (6.0%) and graduate diplomas (3.1%).
-Vocational credentials are prominent, with 35.9% of residents aged 15+ holding such qualifications - advanced diplomas at 12.1% and certificates at 23.8%.
-Educational participation is high, with 29.6% of residents currently enrolled in formal education: 9.4% in primary, 6.8% in tertiary, and 6.6% pursuing secondary education.
+Vocational credentials are prominent, with 35.9% of residents aged 15+ holding them - advanced diplomas comprise 12.1% and certificates make up 23.8%.
+Educational participation is high at 29.6%, including 9.4% in primary education, 6.8% in tertiary education, and 6.6% pursuing secondary education.

-Nine schools operate within Grovedale - Mount Duneed, educating approximately 2,962 students.
-These schools demonstrate typical Australian school conditions (ICSEA: 1031) with balanced educational opportunities.
-Education provision is balanced with 7 primary and 2 secondary schools serving distinct age groups.
-School places per 100 residents stand at 10.6, below the regional average of 16.7, indicating some students may attend schools in adjacent areas.
+There are nine schools operating within Grovedale - Mount Duneed, educating approximately 2,962 students.
+The area has typical Australian school conditions (ICSEA: 1031) with balanced educational opportunities.
+Education provision is balanced with seven primary and two secondary schools serving distinct age groups.
+School places per 100 residents are at 10.6, below the regional average of 16.7, indicating some students may attend schools in adjacent areas.
 Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education